 Remote and contract work are sweeping the globe, and both managers and employees are still learning to navigate its challenges.
 A major one involves people’s affinity for direct communication.
 If folks can’t handle a situation by text or a Slack message, some would prefer not to address it at all.

 Unfortunately, that’s not realistic.
 Managers must have tough conversations, even if it’s uncomfortable or made more awkward by distance.
-Below are three key strategies for mastering the art of tough conversations with remote talent.
+Below are three key strategies for mastering the art of communicating remotely.

 1. Keep remote employees motivated and engaged through corporate culture.
 The physical separation between workers, managers, and decision-makers requires some extra TLC.
 To bridge the divide, today’s top businesses emphasize their company culture, addressing the primary motivators identified by Drive author Daniel Pink: